JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Branching

 A branching structure (Figure \@ref(fig:branch)) captures trajectories that diverge or bifurcate from a common origin, similar to processes such as cell differentiation in biology (@trapnell2014).
-We introduce a set of data generation functions specifically designed to simulate high-dimensional branching structures with various geometries, numbers of points, and number of branches.
+We introduce a set of data generation functions specifically designed to simulate high-dimensional branching structures with various geometries, numbers of points (`n`), and number of branches (`k`).
 Although these functions can generate multiple branches, they do not produce a formal *multicluster* dataset: the branches form a single connected structure, with multiple visually distinct arms rather than independent clusters.
 Table \@ref(tab:branching-tb-html) outlines these functions.
 The main arguments of the functions described in Table \@ref(tab:arg-branching-tb-html).

 <div class="layout-chunk" data-layout="l-body">